docker-mailserver/docker-mailserver/README.md

 docker-compose up -d mailserver
 ```

 You're done!
-And don't forget to have a look at the remaining functions of the `setup.sh` script with `./setup.sh -h`.
+And don't forget to have a look at the remaining functions of the `setup.sh` script with `./setup.sh help`.

 #### SPF/Forwarding Problems